Gigaspaces/xap-docs/site/content/xap/12.3/rn/index.markdown

 weight: 800
 ---

-## Early Access for InsightEdge and XAP Version 12.3
+## InsightEdge Version 12.3

-These release notes provide information about product changes, updates, resolved issues, and more for the early access version of InsightEdge Platform and XAP release 12.3.
+These release notes provide information about product changes, updates, resolved issues, and more for the InsightEdge platform release 12.3.
 Refer to the topics listed below for details.

 {{%fpanel%}}